towolf/towolf.github.com/docs/PsychOpenGL/MOGL/core/InitializeMatlabOpenGL.markdown

    accumulation buffer at all.
-On most graphics cards the accumulation buffer is implemented in software - using it may drastically reduce graphics performance down to redraw rates of only a few frames per second\!
+On most graphics cards the accumulation buffer is implemented in software - using it may drastically reduce graphics performance down to redraw rates of only a few frames per second!
 There are better methods based on clever use of alpha blending and floating point resolution offscreen windows on modern graphics cards, or by direct low-level use of framebuffer objects.

-   -\> This flag is needed to make the glAccum\(\) command work.
+   \-\> This flag is needed to make the glAccum() command work.